Ozan-Boran/Picture-In-Picture/README.md

 ### Error Handling

 In the JavaScript code, errors are caught using a `try-catch` block.
 If there are any errors during the attempt to enter Picture-in-Picture mode, they will be logged to the console for further debugging.

+## Deployment

+The project is deployed and can be accessed online at: https://ozan-boran.github.io/Picture-In-Picture/

+## Credits
+- **Developer:** Ozan Boran